syedamahnoorasad/syedamahnoorasad.github.io/_projects/lums-marketplace.md

 ## Overview

-LUMS Marketplace is a group project that provides a verified, campus-only space for students to buy, sell, and donate second-hand items.
+LUMS Marketplace is a five-person group project that provides a verified, campus-only space for students to buy, sell, and donate second-hand items.
 We set out to replace ad-hoc resale chats with a structured platform that keeps transactions transparent and easy to manage.

 <div style="margin:24px 0;">
   <a href="{{ page.video_demo }}" class="btn btn--primary" target="_blank" rel="noopener">